 Keep Things Shorter Than Usual

 All cover letters should be brief (up to one page) With email, they should be even shorter.
 Just a paragraph or two of details should be more than enough to share your passion and indicate interest in the job.
+Check our short cover letter example if you struggle with trimming your letter.

 Focus on The Employer’s Needs